cschlick/greasewood/README.md

-name a node is reached by is exactly the name its certificate is valid for — resolve `db.myfleet.internal` → connect over WireGuard → TLS validates the `db.myfleet.internal` SAN (Subject Alternative Name — the x509 field listing the name(s) a certificate is valid for).
+name a node is reached by is exactly the name its certificate is valid for — resolve `db.myfleet.internal` → connect over WireGuard → TLS validates the `db.myfleet.internal` SAN (Subject Alternative Name — the x509 field listing the names a certificate is valid for).

 A node's hostname defaults to the machine's own hostname at enrollment; change it later with `sudo gw rename-node <newname>` (then restart the daemon).
-Rename goes through the anchor, so it's uniqueness-checked and frees the old name — the keys and overlay address don't change.
+Rename goes through the anchor, so it's uniqueness-checked and frees the old name.
+The keys and overlay address don't change.
 (Editing `hostname` in the config directly is not
 enough: the anchor wouldn't know, so always use `gw rename-node`.)

 > Names are sanitized to a DNS-safe form (`ops@node01` → `ops-node01`) and must
 > be **unique**.
 For a self-chosen name, uniqueness is checked at enrollment: a
-> `join` whose (sanitized) name is already taken is refused — but the token isn't
+> `join` whose (sanitized) name is already taken is refused.
+However, the token isn't
-> burned, so the joiner is told how many attempts remain and can retry with a
+> immediately burned, so the joiner is told how many attempts remain and can retry with a
 > different `--hostname` (a few tries per window).
 For a **anchor-pinned** name
 > (`gw invite --hostname`), uniqueness is checked at *invite* instead, so a
 > pinned name is guaranteed free before the token goes out and can't collide at